 - Renewables, such as hydropower, wind, biomass, solar and geothermal (not always reliable).

-- Distributed generation sources give consumers the option to generate their own power through sources like rooftop solar, small wind turbines and generation back onto the grid by electric vehicles.
-This power can be sold back onto the grid.
+- Distributed generation sources give consumers the option to generate their own power through sources like rooftop solar and small wind turbines.

 While this generation mix makes for a very complex electric grid, utilities must still supply reliable power and offer attractive packages to keep current customers and attract new ones.
 This is accomplished through utility load management.